rusty-bytes7/recipe-sharing-community/README.md

-# Recipe Sharing
+# Recipe Sharing App

-A full-stack web application for sharing and discovering recipes built with React, Node.js, Express, and MongoDB.
+A full-stack web application for sharing and discovering recipes built with React, Node.js, Express, and MongoDB!

 ## Features